villinikkers/fuzzy/README.md

-# Code related to the course Fuzzy front end
+# Code related to the Fuzzy front end